 This way you get to have advertisers compete for your ad space and the higher the bid, the more you will earn.
-Simply choosing text ads only, won’t necessarily mean that your adsense earnings will increase, in fact, they decrease quite a lot from my tests.
+Simply choosing text ads only, won’t necessarily mean that you will increase AdSense earnings, in fact, they decrease quite a lot from my tests.

 I still have a few sites that are monetized with AdSense (combined with a few affiliate products/services in addition to AdSense), they bring me regular revenue every month.

-Would I recommend you to try monetizing a website with AdSense?
+Would I recommend you try monetizing a website with AdSense?
 YES.